aidanbx/GraphGurusVault/Garden/Note Organization Schema.md

 ## Tags
-Rather than using # tags to
+Rather than using # tags to organize notes, use internal links to non-existent files.

 ---
 **Status:**